darktable-org/dtdocs/content/darkroom/masking-and-blending/blend-modes.md

 draft: false
 ---

-Blend modes define how the input and output of a module are combined (blended) together before a module's final output is passed to the next module in the pixelpipe.
+Blend modes define how the input and output of a module are combined (blended) together before the module's final output is passed to the next module in the pixelpipe.

-Classic blending modes, designed for display-referred RGB (constrained to 0-100%) implicitly define a fulcrum at 50% (gray) or 100% (white) in their algorithms, depending on the blend mode.
+Classic blending modes, designed for display-referred RGB (constrained to 0-100%), implicitly define a fulcrum at 50% (gray) or 100% (white) in their algorithms, depending on the blend mode.
 Because scene-referred is not subject to these restrictions, this fulcrum needs to be explicitly defined by the user when performing blending operations in the "RGB (scene)" color space.
 The additional _blend fulcrum_ parameter will be presented to the user when using one of these blend modes in this color space.
 The effect depends on the operator used.
 For example, values above the fulcrum might be brightened and values below darkened, or vice versa.

 The final output of a module is computed 'per-pixel' as follows: